SouthernMethodistUniversity/data/sections/yourdata.md

 [<<< Previous](dhdata.md) | [Next >>>](types.md)

 # About your data project
+:white_check_mark: We are going to focus our synchronous group discussion around this page.:white_check_mark:
 * What topic(s) do you want to focus on?
 * What kind(s) of data will you need?
+* Do you already have a data set identified for use or are you looking to find or create one?

 ## Handout for data discussion